justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/overview.md

 src: "../../../assets/img/designers/getting-started/overview/libraries-wheel.svg",
 mobileSrc: "../../../assets/img/designers/getting-started/overview/libraries-wheel_narrow.svg",
 width: "512px",
-caption: "A map of how Libraries are structured in Figma."
+caption: "A map of how PIE libraries are structured in Figma."
 } %}

 ### Foundations libraries

-These libraries contain the building blocks for our design system.
-In these libraries you’ll find the styles created using colour, typography, elevation, radius and spacing (among others).
-These foundations should remain consistent across components, products and pillars.
+Foundations are the **building blocks** of our design system.
+They are owned by PIE designers and are consistent across components, products and pillars.

+They include: colour, typography, elevation, radius, spacing and others.

-PIE designers own and maintain our foundation libraries, which are split into two different themes (PIE 2.0 Light and PIE 2.0 Dark).
-Make sure you’re working from the right library, and check with the PIE team if you’re unsure about which one you should use.
+Foundations are split into two themes: **PIE 2.0 Light** and **PIE 2.0 Dark**.
+Each theme has its own library, so please check with the PIE team if you're unsure which one to use.

 ### Core Components libraries

-Our core component libraries are made up of all the components that are used by multiple business areas and teams.
-These include components like buttons, labels, chips, input fields (among others).
-These components should remain consistent across products and pillars.
+Core components are the pieces we use to create JET products.
+They are owned by PIE designers and are consistent across components, products and pillars.

+They include: buttons, labels, chips, input fields, and more.

-Similarly to foundation libraries, these components are maintained and owned by PIE designers, and they are split into two different themes (PIE 2.0 Core Components – Light and PIE 2.0 Core Components – Dark).
-Make sure you’re working from the right library, and check with the PIE team if you’re unsure about which one you should use.
+Our core components are also split into two themes: **PIE 2.0 Light** and **PIE 2.0 Dark**.
+Each theme has its own library, so please check with the PIE team if you're unsure which one to use.

 ### Asset libraries

-These libraries contain assets which can be used in our products, such as icons and illustrations.
-They are owned and maintained by PIE designers in collaboration with the JET Creative Studio (Brand).
+Assets are the images we use across JET products, such as icons and illustrations.

+They are owned by PIE designers, in collaboration with the JET Creative Studio (Brand team).

 ### Business Area libraries

-Business Area libraries were created to provide more flexibility to our teams.
-Components which are unique to a specific Business Area (such as Customer, Restaurant…) and would not be relevant in other ones live within these libraries.
+Business area libraries contain components which are unique to a specific business area, such as Customer, Partner or Operations.

-Business Area designers own these libraries, and PIE designers only help with maintaining them and making sure they are consistent with our Core Components libraries.
-You can learn more about how we support these libraries in our [Getting Support](/designers/how-we-support-you) section.
+These libraries are owned by designers in the relevant business area.
+PIE designers will occasionally review these libraries to ensure the components are consistent with the main component libraries.

+[Learn more]((/designers/how-we-support-you)) about how PIE supports these libraries.

 ---

 ## Additional guidelines

-We’ve compiled some additional guidelines to help you get a better understanding of JET’s visual and verbal standards.
+If you need more detail on JET's visual and verbal standards, you've come to the right place.

 {% card {
   items: [